The metallicity's fundamental dependence on both local and global galactic quantities: Data and selection criteria

 The primary source of data we use is from Data Release (DR) 15 of the MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) survey, which is part of the fourth generation Sloan Digital Sky Survey \citep[SDSS,][]{Blanton2017AJ....154...28B}.
 We use this data release as it was the only publicly available data at the time of our analysis.

 The MaNGA survey \citep{Bundy2015} obtained integral field spectroscopy for $\sim$ 10,000 local ($z\sim0.03$) galaxies.
 It selects galaxies to follow a roughly flat distribution in $i$-band luminosity (as a proxy for stellar mass).
 MaNGA covers galaxies out to 1.5 (2/3 of the sample) or 2.5 (1/3 of the sample) effective radii with its spatial resolution elements (spaxels).
+MaNGA galaxies are typically sampled with about 3 to 7 radial spatial resolution elements.
 The point spread function (PSF) full-width-half-maximum (FWHM) is approximately 2.5''.
 Details on the sample selection, data reduction, flux calibration and data quality are presented in \citet{Wake2017AJ....154...86W,Law2016AJ....152...83L,Yan2016AJ....151....8Y, Yan2016AJ....152..197Y} respectively.

 We use a combination of the MaNGA DAP \citep[][]{BelfioreDAP2019AJ....158..160B, Westfall2019AJ....158..231W} data alongside PIPE3D \citep[][]{Sanchez2016, SanchezPipe3d2016RMxAA..52..171S} data products.
 We take resolved data for: emission line fluxes, stellar masses, equivalent widths, and galactocentric distance.
 Stellar masses per pixel, integrated stellar masses, mass-weighted age of the stellar population (at the effective radius) and integrated star formation rates (via H$\alpha$) are obtained from the Pipe3D pipeline \citep[][]{Sanchez2016,SanchezPipe3d2016RMxAA..52..171S}.
 We note that the Pipe3D data products use a Salpeter \citep[][]{Salpeter_IMF_1955ApJ...121..161S} initial mass function (IMF) for determining the stellar masses and SFRs, and, as we use the \citet{Kennicutt2012ARA&A..50..531K} calibration for our resolved SFR, we convert the Pipe3D stellar masses and SFRs to a Kroupa \citep[][]{Kroupa_IMF_2001MNRAS.322..231K} IMF.
 This is outlined in more detail in section \ref{sec: deriving quantities}.